John Socha

-John Socha-Leialoha (born 1958) is a software developer best known for creating Norton Commander, the first orthodox file manager.
-The original Norton Commander was written for DOS.
-Over the years, Socha's design for file management has been extended and cloned many times.
+John Socha-Leialoha (born 1958) is a software developer best known for creating Norton Commander, the first orthodox file manager, for MS-DOS.

-John grew up in the woods of Wisconsin, earned a BS degree in Electrical Engineering from University of Wisconsin–Madison, and his PhD in Applied Physics from Cornell University.
-He now lives in Bellevue, Washington with his wife.
-His son, John Avi, is a graduate of the University of Washington.
+John grew up in Wisconsin, earned a BS degree in Electrical Engineering from University of Wisconsin–Madison, and his PhD in Applied Physics from Cornell University.

 Starting in September 2010, John began working at Microsoft officially.

 Independent work

 In the early days of the IBM PC, John Socha wrote a column for the now defunct magazine Softalk, where he published such programs as ScrnSave, KbdBuffer (extending the keyboard buffer), and Whereis (finding files on a hard disk).

 ScrnSave was the first screensaver ever created.
 John Socha also coined the term screen saver.
 The built-in screensaver (night sky with stars) was one of the most distinctive features of Norton Commander, along with the two-panel blue screen.

-When Peter Norton Computing was acquired by Symantec in 1990, John Socha left to found his own company, Socha Computing Inc. The company developed the Microsoft Plus! add-on pack for Windows 95, screensavers for Windows 98, and two minigames for the 1996 video game Muppets Inside.
+When Peter Norton Computing was acquired by Symantec in 1990, John Socha left to found his own company, Socha Computing.
+The company developed the Microsoft Plus! add-on pack for Windows 95, screensavers for Windows 98, and two minigames for the 1996 video game Muppets Inside.
 In August 1997, Socha Computing was acquired by Asymetrix.

 Since October 2003, John has devoted himself to his long-standing hobby of model railroading.
 He is co-founder of New Rail Models.

 In December 2004, John Socha co-authored Optimize Your Pocket PC Development with the .NET Compact Framework for MSDN Magazine.